 Yet when I mentioned to another hotelier we were 'only' doing 80 weddings, he was envious!

-We are creeping towards the 100 target, but so are expenses, wages, everything else, so it feels as if we are chasing our tail round and round trying to extract enough to keep on developing/ refurbishing the building.
-Up goes VAT to 20% from 15% (a real killer - VAT) and then we have the National Living Wage - NLW - (up goes payroll by £200k within two years, partly due to more staffing but also due to an 8% increase in wages in one year alone due to NLW) and in 2017 we have another increase in NLW and now, pensions!
+We reached the 100 target, but up went expenses, wages, everything else, so we barely broke even.
+Like many small businesses it feels as if we are chasing our tail round and round trying to extract enough to keep on developing/ refurbishing the building.
+VAT was once 15% but is now 20% (a real killer - VAT) and then we have the National Living Wage - NLW.
+Up goes payroll by £200k in two years, partly due to more staffing but also due to an 8% increase in wages in one year alone due to NLW) and in 2017 and 2018 we have another increase in NLW and now, pensions!

 One expense I would have preferred to avoid was a legal action over an incomplete installation of a guest bedrooms phone system, which we should have won.
 We lost the case even though, as guests will observe, many rooms still do not have phones!
-This was our own fault as we presented our evidence badly, even though, technically, our argument that the phones are not physically in all the rooms, cannot be disputed.
+We presented our evidence badly, even though, technically, our argument that the phones are not physically in all the rooms, cannot be disputed.
 Cost: about £120,000.
 Some rooms DO have phones today - at a cost of about £3,000 a phone (do not expect to see the phone system updated in my lifetime)!

-We have just lost a court case on a bespoke staircase which does not fit properly, on the basis we should have told the staircase company their plans were not acceptable when we first saw them.
-We did tell them verbally it would not work, but they fitted it anyway, it went to court, and the Judge asks (not unreasonably), "Why did you let them fit it - you didn't have to let them on the premises".
+We lost a court case on a bespoke staircase which did not fit properly, on the basis we should have told the staircase company their plans were not acceptable when we first saw them.
+We did tell them verbally it would not work, but we figured it was their problem to remedy its flaws.
+So they fitted it anyway and as we'd foreseen, it did not fit.
+We went to court, and the Judge asks (not unreasonably), "Why did you let them fit it - you didn't have to let them on the premises".

 There is clearly a lot more work that needs to be done at the castle and had the economy continued bubbling away, we would have continued at a reasonable speed.
-Though we are now going along in what to us feels slow motion compared to pre-recession, guests who only re-visit every two or three years, commonly remark on 'all the changes' since they were last here.
+Though we are now going along in what to us feels slow motion compared to pre-recession, guests who only re-visit every two or three years, or even once a decade, commonly remark on 'all the changes' since they were last here.

 In 2014 I met one couple I recognised who said they'd been here before and how much had changed.
 I asked, 'how long was it since you were last here'?
 They replied, '2004'.
 Well, for anyone visiting after a decade, yes, they would see a huge amount of development.

 In 2013 we had a firm of painters in to paint ALL the windows.
 They were fast and good value (albeit not as 'perfectionist' as we would prefer) but despite their prodigious work ethic and speed, it's rather like the Forth Bridge: two men were painting all summer and they only did half of it.
 Our chairlift meant they moved quickly from window to window but now the whole place needs re-painting again.
-So we now employ one person who in the summer just paints windows.
-That is all he does (when it's not raining).
+We planned to employ one person who in the summer would only paint windows but inevitably he got pulled onto other tasks.

 We always know some new emergency will come up, a new leak somewhere, that will take up resources and so delay many of our very long wish-list of tasks to do.